 Challenge: Robots! is an online game that will teach you about the engineering design process.
 Take on the role of an engineer at RoboWorks, a robotics factory, and solve real-world problems on land, sea or in the air.

-1. Click on this link to open it and go through the important Orientation.
+1. Click on this link to open it (give it a few moments to load and when you see the Get Started bottom right corner select it) and go through the important Orientation.

 2. Learn about robot parts by playing the "Build a Robot" game